Topic IndexLibrary Index

 What is nasal surgery?

-Nasal surgery includes any surgery performed on the outside or inside of the nose.
-A common type of reconstructive and cosmetic surgery, nasal surgery may be performed to accomplish the following:
+Nasal surgery includes any surgery done on the outside or inside of the nose.
+A common type of reconstructive and cosmetic surgery, nasal surgery may be done for the following:

 What are the different types of nasal surgery?